Youssef-Beltagy/Chicken-Coup/docs/index.md

 *Input: a1, d1.w
 *Output: d7.l, d6.l

+STRING_FROM_NIBBLE:
+*Description:
+*Given the lower nibble at d1.b, will convert that into a char in the *memory pointed to by a1.
+*nothing other than a1 and the memory it points to will change *Input: a1, d1.b
+*Output: a1 and the memory it points to

 STRING_FROM_BYTE:
 *Description:
 *Given a byte at d2.b, will convert that into a string of hex